Entries by Leila Reyes

 Have you ever found yourself in a relationship where you felt like you were giving everything, but your partner just wouldn’t fully show up?
 Maybe they avoided deeper connection, their communication was hot and cold, or their actions never quite matched their words.
 If this resonates with you, you’re not alone.

-Hello Sweetheart.
-Today, I want to reach into a space that may feel especially tender—a space where early wounds shape the way we see ourselves and, by extension, how we experience love.
-This is a conversation that runs deeper than romantic relationships alone; it’s about the relationship we carry with ourselves, the worthiness we feel, and the love we believe we deserve.
+I’m reaching into a space that may feel especially tender—a space where early wounds shape the way we see ourselves and how we experience love.
+This conversation that runs deeper than romantic relationships alone; it’s about the relationship we carry with ourselves, the worthiness we feel, and the love we believe we deserve.